STUDENT OUTCOMES FOCUSED GOVERNANCE · GUARDRAIL 2

 31,469 student responses.
 10 schools.
 1,003,000 words.
 Every chart below is powered by real SDUSD student data — collected, scored, and analyzed through IMPACTER's Voice Intelligence platform.

-CHART 01 · VOICE LANDSCAPE
+CHART 01 · THE MOMENTUM CURVE

 CHART 02 · HUMAN SKILLS PROFILE